TILOS-AI-Institute/MacroPlacement/Flows/NanGate45/ariane133/README.md

 Below is the screenshot of the Ariane SP\&R database with 133 memory macros using the Cadence flow.
 <img src="./screenshots/Ariane133_Innovus.png" alt="ariane133_cadence" width="400"/>

-This script was written and developed by OpenROAD (or UCSD), however, the underlying commands and reports are copyrighted by Cadence.
+This script was written and developed by ABKGroup students at UCSD; however, the underlying commands and reports are copyrighted by Cadence.
 We thank Cadence for granting permission to share our research to help promote and foster the next generation of innovators.

 ### **Using OpenROAD-flow-scripts:**